stepzen-dev/transferred-stepzen-schemas/location/README.md

 # Location schema

-This schema provides location information from IP address.
+This schema provides the ability to retrieve location information given an IP address.
+It defines:
+- a Location interface for location information in the file `Location.graphql`.
+- a concrete type, LocationIpApi that implements the Location interface using the IpApi API in the file `LocationIpApi.graphql`